andrews05/ResForge/README.md

 ### Building

-To build ResForge yourself you will need to have Xcode 14.1 or later installed.
+To build ResForge yourself you will need to have Xcode 15 or later installed.

 Make sure to use the `--recurse-submodules` option when cloning the repository, or use `git submodule update --init` to initialise an existing copy.

-### Plug-ins

-ResForge includes a plug-in architecture, allowing custom editors to be created and distributed independently of the application itself.
-The specification is not currently documented but feel free to duplicate an existing plug-in, such as the hex editor, and work from there to create your own.

 ## Built With